Aiven-Open/gcs-connector-for-apache-kafka/README.md

 # Optional, the default is null.
 gcs.credentials.path=/some/path/google_credentials.json

-# GCP credentials as a JSON string.
+# GCP credentials as a JSON object.
 # Optional, the default is null.
 gcs.credentials.json={"type":"...", ...}